trevor-lawrence-jaguars.jpg

 Given the unsteady nature of Lawrence's NFL career so far, it's easy to forget how highly regarded he was coming out of Clemson in 2021.
 A big reason for that pedigree was his athletic skills: big arm, good athlete, mobile, able to create.
 Those attributes have shown up from time to time during his pro career, but never as consistently as they are right now.

 Of all the plays Lawrence made against the Jets, his two best were ones where all of those skills were on display.
-First, this touchdown run, where he jukes out Will McDonald IV and beats everyone else to the end zone.
+First is this touchdown run, where he jukes out Will McDonald IV and beats everyone else to the end zone.

 Yes, the Jaguars won easily and, yes, it was against the Jets, but those are two of the most impressive plays you will see from any quarterback this season.

-Not including kneeldowns, Lawrence has 21 carries for 131 yards and two touchdowns over the past five games, good for 6.2 yards per carry over that span.
+Not including kneeldowns, Lawrence has 37 carries for 188 yards and five touchdowns since Week 11, good for 5.1 yards per carry over that span.

 TruMedia

-Since Week 11, Lawrence is completing a league-best 61% of his throws at least 10 yards downfield (and that's despite four drops).
-Only 8.2% of those throws have been off targets, the second-lowest rate in the league and a massive development for a player who can struggle with inaccuracy.
-He also hasn't had a single turnover-worthy throw on those attempts.
+Only 11.1% of those throws have been off targets, the lowest rate in the league and a massive development for a player who can struggle with inaccuracy.
+He also had just two turnover-worthy throws on these attempts, the third-lowest rate in the NFL.

 "Definitely this is as confident as I've felt," Lawrence said after Week 15.
 "Just the feeling in our locker room and our team and our offense.
 It's been fun."